 Panna cotta (cooked cream) is a softly set pudding made of cream, sugar, and gelatin.
 There's a lot of variations; it can be a lighter and softer pudding by using milk or super rich and thick with heavy cream.
 Adapted panna cotta recipe and info from The Kitchn.

 I had some peaches and wanted to experiment with interesting combinations - I mixed it with chamomile and honey to make the gelee.
 B and my sister thought it was a weird combo when I first told them, but I liked it.
+You can't go wrong with fruit and tea as a refreshing combo!

 - Let gelatin sit for a few minutes in liquid so it "blooms" — the gelatin grains swell and absorb liquid.